dawu76/investment-research-notes/investing-quant/strategies/adaptive-allocation/README.md

 - These rules together constitute the "Downside Protection Model" based on Time-series Momentum (TMOM) and Simple Moving Averages (SMA).
 - Time Series (Absolute) Momentum Rule (TMOM) Excess return = total return over the past 12 months less return of T-Bills > 0, go long risky assets.
 Otherwise, go long alternative assets (T-Bills)
 - Simple Moving Average (Trending Performance) Rule (MA): If Current Price – Moving Average (12) > 0, go long risky assets.
 Otherwise, go long alternative assets (T-Bills).

 ---

+### Research

+[paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4318157): A Century of Asset Allocation Crash Risk [2023]
+- While endowment strategy is a front runner in cumulative returns and surpasses both classic strategies, such as U.S. 60/40, Global 60/40, Diversified, and more sophisticated and innovativeRisk Parity, Factor-Based, and Dynamic allocation, it only comes out third on the risk-adjusted basis, losing to Factor-Based and Dynamic strategies.
+It turns out that most strategies are prone to deep, frequent, and prolonged downturns in portfolio value (drawdowns) in the event of market crash that occur several times during the observed period.
+- Only Factor-Based allocation offers a significant improvement over others when it comes to a large-scale loss of wealth when markets approach their trough.
+Dynamic allocation stands out in stark contrast with others with maximum drawdown of only 26% and very infrequent incidences of 15-25% drawdowns, as compared to 62% maximum wealth loss in US 60/40, Risk Parity, and Endowments.
+- Dynamic allocation stands out sharply among the rest of the popular investment strategies with only 8 drawdowns of 15% or more, only 2 of 25% or more, and the maximum drawdown of 26%, a stunning achievement, when the next lowest of Factor-Based portfolio is at 44%.
+In sum, unconditionally, Dynamic allocation significantly reduces drawdown risk.

+---